 Some employers provide employees with a total compensation report that details all of the compensation they receive.
 Here’s an example of a total compensation statement from Genesis HR Solutions:

 HR managers typically use a two-part process to assess employee compensation.
 The first part is done internally.
 It includes determining not only what the company should pay, but what it can afford to pay.

 The second aspect of this process involves external factors.
 For example, what do market surveys tell you?
 What are your competitors paying?
 How do regional differences in the cost of living impact total compensation?
 Are there hiring challenges in certain markets?

 These are some of the factors in compensation rates:

-- Competitive strategy: You should offer enough to not just stay on par, but attract top talent away from your competitors.
+Competitive strategy: You should offer enough to not just stay on par, but attract top talent from your competitors.

 Collective company salaries: You’ll want to consider your company (and each job level within it) as a whole in your salary strategy.
 As a general philosophy, you may want to target the 25th percentile within each job category.

 Why is compensation important to HR?

 At its heart, compensation is the foundation of employee motivation.
 So, while HR assists supervisors with behavioral and performance matters, they can also factor employee performance into compensatory decisions.

 What is compensation management software?

 Compensation management software (whether a stand-alone solution or part of a larger HR software platform) is enterprise software that helps HR curate, manage, calculate and budget for employee salaries.
 This type of software can benefit businesses of all sizes.
 The best, most comprehensive compensation software platforms are designed to bring teams closer together and to present information quickly, accurately and cleanly.

-- Paychex Flex HR software: Paychex Flex, a full-service payroll and HR software platform that can support businesses of any size, is our best pick for remote teams.
+Paychex Flex HR software: Paychex Flex is a full-service payroll and HR software platform that can support businesses of any size.
 Its scalable features can help businesses manage their remote workers and maintain legal compliance.
 Learn more in our Paychex Flex review.